basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 clients, Riak may not be able to choose a single value to store, in which case the object will be given a sibling.
 These writes could happen on the same node or on different nodes.
-2. **Stale context object** --- Writes from any client using a stale context object value.
-This is a less likely scenario if a client updates the object by first reads an object, fetches the context object currently attached to the object, and then returns that context object to Riak when performing the update.
+2. **Stale causal context** --- Writes from any client using a stale [[causal context]].
+This is a less likely scenario if a client updates the object by reading the object first, fetching the causal context currently attached to the object, and then returning that causal context to Riak when performing the update (fortunately, our client libraries handle much of this automatically).
 However, even if a client follows this protocol when performing updates, a situation may occur in which an update happens from a different client while the read/write cycle is taking place.
-This may cause the first client to issue the write with an old context object value and for a sibling to be created.
+This may cause the first client to issue the write with an old causal context value and for a sibling to be created.
 A client is "misbehaved" if it habitually updates objects with a stale or no context object.
-3. **Missing Context Object** --- If an object is updated with no context object attached, siblings are very likely to be created.
+3. **Missing causal context** --- If an object is updated with no causal context attached, siblings are very likely to be created.
 This is an unlikely scenario if you're using a Basho client library, but it _can_ happen if you are manipulating objects using a client like `curl` and forgetting to set the `X-Riak-Vclock` header.

 ## Siblings in Action